akc/opn/README.md

-With this configuration, PDFs would open in `mupdf`; Haskell, Python and C source files in `emacs`, etc.  If asked to open a file with no matching extension, or a file without an extension `opn` tries to be a bit smart.
+With this configuration, PDFs would open in `mupdf`; Haskell, Python and C source files in `emacs`, etc.  If asked to open a file with no matching extension, or a file without an extension, `opn` tries to be a bit smart.
 If, for example, one runs

 ```